-Their natural free play is in stark contrast to the productivity-focused mindset I’m usually in; even my leisure time is often spent socializing or being connected to electronics, rarely activities that require much imagination.
+Their natural free play is in stark contrast to the productivity-focused mindset I’m usually in.
+Even my leisure time is often spent socializing or being connected to electronics, rarely activities that require much imagination.

-Featured image by Riley Reed.
+Featured image by Michelle Nash.

 It’s got me thinking about how amazing it would be if this creative spark were brought into our adult lives.
 Do we all have an inner artist longing to get out?
 I’ve been diving into the research and learning that reclaiming our creativity could actually be a big factor in discovering our passion, finding out what makes us feel most alive, and even being better at our work.

 Growing up, my favorite thing to do when I was bored was to grab my notebook and some markers, and just draw with no end goal in sight.
 I’d create rainbows, mermaids, solar systems—and I don’t remember feeling any pressure to make them worthy of hanging on the fridge.
 I just did it for the sheer joy of creating!
-Later on, I took up collaging with a stack of magazines each evening, and in high school, I fought the boredom of band class by secretly sketching dresses in my quest to become a fashion designer.
+Later on, I took up collaging with a stack of magazines each evening.
+In high school, I fought the boredom of band class by secretly sketching dresses in my quest to become a fashion designer.

 The sheer act of engaging in making art of any kind fires up all kinds of connections in the brain, so don’t fight the urge to doodle while you’re on your next conference call.
 I’ve been taking time each weekend to dust off my sketchbook and spend some time watercoloring with Phoebe.
 It’s been so refreshing for my mind and my soul to make art just for the fun of it.

-Research has shown that physical exercise helps to force you out of left brain-dominant thinking and instead adopt a more creative mindset.
+Research has shown that physical exercise helps force you out of left brain-dominant thinking and instead adopt a more creative mindset.
 Exercise also increases blood flow and oxygen to the brain, which sharpens mental clarity.
 Here’s a fascinating article that claims aerobic workouts may help stimulate imagination and new ideas.

 Reflecting on a 48-hour detox I did from all my devices, I remember one of my biggest goals for the experiment was to learn how to embrace boredom.
 Why, you may ask?
 Because research shows that being bored actually propels us toward deeper thinking and creativity.
-The theory goes that a bored mind searches for stimulation, which moves it into the daydreaming state, which leads to new ideas.
+The theory goes that a bored mind searches for stimulation, which moves it into the daydreaming state, leading to new ideas.
 Read more about the studies here.

 Instead of filling every extra minute with productivity or scrolling through your phone, give your mind some breathing room.
 Let your mind wander, and who knows—you just might have the “aha moment” you were working so hard to achieve.

 I often find that tuning into a powerful TED talk or listening to an interview with someone fascinating is a great way to shift my perspective, quickly and without a lot of effort.
 There are so many inspiring people out there, and nothing makes me more excited about creative thinking than learning from someone who is truly innovating in their field.
-If you need extra inspo, check out our list of feel-good podcasts that are practically designed to give you an instant mood boost.
+If you need extra inspo, check out our list of feel-good podcasts that are designed to give you an instant mood boost.